Corporate Video Production: Grow Your Business

 If they aren't already, recruitment videos should be an important part of your recruitment strategy.
 With a well-designed recruitment video, you can easily reach your ideal candidate.

-If your recruitment video can speak directly to your ideal candidates, you will spend less time sorting through resumes that aren't a good match.
+If your recruitment video can speak directly to your ideal candidates, you’ll make a memorable impression that can win you the best employees.

 Corporate Video Production: The Process

-The production process for corporate video production should follow the same three stages as any other type of video production (pre-production, production, and post-production).
-However, there’s one step that should happen before any of this which is often overlooked.... the production brief.
+The production process for corporate video production follows the same three stages as any other type of video production (pre-production, production, and post-production).
+However, there’s one (often overlooked) additional step that should happen before you even start... the production brief.

-A production brief will serve as the foundation of your production and should be completed regardless of if the video is being produced in-house, or if you’re planning on contracting a professional video production company.
+A production brief will serve as the foundation of your production and should be completed regardless of whether the video is being produced in-house or if you’re planning on contracting a professional video production company.

-The production brief doesn’t have to be super long or complicated, or even have a lot of creative details... but what it should do is communicate the following succinctly:
+The production brief doesn’t have to be super long or complicated... but what it should do is communicate the following succinctly:

 What is the high-level objective of the video you’re producing?
 For example, a recruiting video may have an objective like “The objective of the video production is to give prospective job candidates a better idea of our company culture.”